Terraflock·Entropis·Ntrop·Xentrop

 What it measures: Behaviors arise from local rules, not explicit programming.

-Metric: Presence of all 4 markers above without explicit targeting
+Metric: Presence of the marker set without explicit targeting

 Fail: Any marker achieved through explicit programming